Farama-Foundation/miniwob-plusplus/README.md

 pytest
 ```

-The tests in the `tests` directory also illustrate how the code can be used.
+The tests in the `miniwob/tests/` directory also illustrate how the code can be used.

 ---

 # JavaScript Utilities

-This version of MiniWoB incorporates a few additional JavaScript utilities.
+This version of MiniWoB environments incorporates a few JavaScript utilities,
+many of which are used by the Python interface.

 ## `Math.seedrandom([seed])`